Gloria Reuben

-Early life
+Early life and education

-Gloria Reuben was born in Toronto, Ontario, to Pearl Avis (Mills), a classical singer, and Cyril George Reuben, an engineer.
+Gloria Elizabeth Reuben was born on June 9, 1964 in Toronto, Ontario, to Pearl Avis (Mills), a classical singer, and Cyril George Reuben, a civil engineer.
 Her parents are both Jamaican-born.
 Her father was mostly Jewish (with Ashkenazi and Sephardi roots), though he also had some African ancestry; her mother is of mostly African descent.
-Her father died when she was young.
+Her father, an elderly widower with five adult children when he married her mother, died when she was young.
+Her parents had split up before his death.
 Reuben was the subject of a segment of Henry Louis Gates Jr.'s television genealogy series Finding Your Roots.

-Reuben grew up one of six children.
+Gloria was one of six children.
 Her older half-brother, Denis Simpson, was an actor and children's television host and died in 2010.
 Her younger brother David died in 1988.
 Reuben details her relationship and experience with the deaths of her brothers in her 2019 memoir My Brothers' Keeper.

-Reuben began learning piano as a child and later studied music technique and theory, ballet and jazz at the Royal Conservatory of Music.
+Reuben began learning piano as a child and later studied music technique and theory, ballet, and jazz at the Royal Conservatory of Music.